Would you believe me if I told you that the happier your employees are, the more successful your company will be?

 Zappos is a great example.
 They sell shoes and clothing online, but their mission is to “deliver happiness.”
 All new hires at Zappos spend two weeks fielding customer service calls, no matter which department they’re going to be working for.
 This ensures that everyone sees the value of their work – “delivering happiness” to their customers.

-If you automatically assume that paying people more is the key to making them happier, guess again.
+If you automatically assume that paying people more is the key to workplace happiness, guess again.
 A recent study found 16 unique perks that employees value over a pay raise.

 This is especially true of millennial workers, who see compensation more as a threshold than a scorecard.